-It is expected that during the plan period, an additional 240 individuals will join the 75+ age group in Great Staughton ward.
-It is projected that by the end of the plan period there will be 760 individuals in the 75+ age category.

-5.63 The community consultation has highlighted the need for homes for elderly people and for those with disability.
+5.51 It is expected that during the plan period, an additional 240 individuals will join the 75+ age group in Great Staughton ward.
+It is projected that by the end of the plan period there will be 760 individuals in the 75+ age category in the ward.
+5.52 The community consultation has highlighted the need for homes for elderly people and for those with disability.
 Given that there is unlikely to be a large volume of additional specialist housing for older persons delivered during the Plan period, it is considered appropriate, given the demographic shift to a higher proportion of elderly people, to support Local Plan proposals to ensure homes are built to adaptable and accessible standards.